 Marijuana use

-Alaska law recommends landlords explicitly state the conditions of the use of marijuana on the property in the lease agreement.
+Alaska law recommends landlords explicitly state the conditions for the use of marijuana on the property.
 Especially common in apartment buildings, a landlord may request a tenant avoid smoking in common areas or use marijuana in a non-smoking form.
 The primary concern is to avoid bothering other residents during the tenant’s stay.

 Move-in checklist

-A move-in checklist is a way to protect the tenant from being held accountable for previously-damaged aspects of the property.
-The tenant should be provided an itemized list of the condition of all home elements.
+A move-in checklist is a way to protect the tenant from being held accountable for previously damaged aspects of the property.
+The tenant should be provided with an itemized list of the condition of all home elements.
 Often, this checklist is signed as a separate document and then later attached to the lease agreement.

 Late and returned check fees